The Online Course

 This module starts with an introductory slide-show (see below) in which we explain the rationale behind the Jump, and provide instructions on how to employ it.

-and watch this interview in which Sanjog Sandhu speaks of his personal experiences of using the Jump Personal experiences of using the Jump
+And then watch this interview in which Sanjog Sandhu speaks of his personal experiences of using the Jump

 Then, when you are ready, work your way through the practical exercises by following the links below…